 4. Do you have intellectual heroes?
 Which historians and which books have had the greatest influence on the way you research and write?

-You can’t write the sort of history I right and not recognise your debts.
+You can’t write the sort of history I write and not recognise your debts.
 Henry Reynolds and Lyndall Ryan, obviously, have been hugely influential.
 Patrick Wolfe as a source of inspiration and he constantly challenged me to be a better writer, better thinker, in fact better person.

 The person who has played the greatest role in my intellectual development was Edward Said.
 I never got to meet him, one of my life’s regrets.
 Said, not without critique, affected my thinking, making me much more theoretical than I expected to be, but also more political.